Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Abstract

 \section{Abstract}

 We revisit Min-Mean-Cycle, the classical problem of finding a cycle in a weighted directed graph with minimum mean weight.
-Despite an extensive algorithmic literature, previous work falls short of a near-linear runtime in the number of edges $m$---in fact, there is a natural barrier which precludes such a runtime for solving Min-Mean-Cycle \emph{exactly}.
-Here, we give a much faster \emph{approximation} algorithm that, for graphs with polylogarithmic diameter, has near-linear runtime.
-In particular, this is the first algorithm whose runtime for the complete graph scales in the number of vertices $n$ as $\tilde{O}(n^2)$.
+Despite an extensive algorithmic literature, previous work falls short of a near-linear runtime in the number of edges $m$.
+We propose an approximation algorithm that, for graphs with polylogarithmic diameter, achieves a near-linear runtime.
+In particular, this is the first algorithm whose runtime scales in the number of vertices $n$ as $\tilde{O}(n^2)$ for the complete graph.
 Moreover---unconditionally on the diameter---the algorithm uses only $O(n)$ memory beyond reading the input, making it ``memory-optimal''.
-The algorithm is also simple to implement and has remarkable practical performance.

-Our approach is based on solving a linear programming (LP) relaxation using entropic regularization, which effectively reduces the LP to a Matrix Balancing problem---\'a la the popular reduction of Optimal Transport to Matrix Scaling.
-We then round the fractional LP solution using a variant of the classical Cycle-Cancelling algorithm that is sped up to near-linear runtime at the expense of being approximate, and implemented in a memory-optimal manner.
-We also provide an alternative algorithm with slightly faster theoretical runtime, albeit worse memory usage and practicality.
-This algorithm uses the same rounding procedure, but solves the LP relaxation by leveraging recent developments in area-convexity regularization.
-Its runtime scales inversely in the approximation accuracy, which we show is optimal---barring a major breakthrough in algorithmic graph theory, namely faster Shortest Paths algorithms.
+Our approach is based on solving a linear programming relaxation using entropic regularization, which reduces the problem to Matrix Balancing---\'a la the popular reduction of Optimal Transport to Matrix Scaling.
+The algorithm is practical and simple to implement.